If You Are Facing Racial Discrimination at Work, Call Us Today!

 Once your employer has received a formal complaint, they must act on it.
 If they fail to do so, then you should elevate the matter.
 You should take your next steps with the help and advice of a Los Angeles workplace attorney.

 Filing an EEOC Report

 You have 180 days after you have been discriminated against or discovered systematic racism in your organization.
 You will then need to organize your evidence.
-This is where your work discrimination lawyer based on race will be most helpful.
+This is where your attorney will be most helpful.
 However, you have a part to play in making this part of your complaint sound.

 You should keep a kind of diary or account of the racism in your company.
 For each incident, log its date, time, location, and the names of the individuals involved.
 You should also note details about the nature of the discrimination.
 If it occurs through emails, text messages, or social media posts, then you should save all these.
 Be sure to forward inappropriate emails sent on the company server to your private email account.

 The EEOC will review your complaint in a cold, technical, and dispassionate way.
 You should draw up the complaint in that same spirit.

 The EEOC has 180 days to act on your complaint.
 The first response from the agency will be through an interviewer who will ask you probing questions about the company and the discrimination you have suffered and witnessed.
 If the interviewer believes you should pursue the complaint, they will fil in an EEOC Charge of Discrimination, which you will then need to review and sign.
 The EEOC may then interview your employer and try to mediate a settlement.
 However, this does not always happen.
 At the very least, the agency will give you a right-to-sue letter, which will allow you to proceed with a lawsuit.